Anxiety and Family Constellations

 difficulty feeling grounded

-Family Constellations explores whether anxiety may relate to disruptions in attachment, belonging, or parent–child connection within the family system.
+Many people long for emotional closeness while simultaneously fearing vulnerability, disappointment, or rejection.
+Family Constellations considers whether anxiety may relate to interruptions in connection, belonging, or parent–child relationships within the family system.

 Hidden Loyalties and Anxiety